Menifee, California

 Menifee is a city in Riverside County, California, United States, and is part of the Inland Empire.
-Named after a local miner, Luther Menifee Wilson, it was settled in the 19th century, and established as an independent city in 2008.
+Named after a local miner, Luther Menifee Wilson, it was settled in the 19th century, and incorporated as a city in 2008.
 Since then, Menifee has become one of the fastest growing cities in California and the United States.

 The city is centrally located in Southern California in the Menifee Valley.
 It is almost 15 mi north of Temecula and just north of Murrieta.
 Menifee is roughly 46 sqmi in size and has an elevation of 1424 ft.
 The incorporated City of Menifee includes the communities of Sun City, Quail Valley, and Romoland.

 History

-The area was originally inhabited by the Luiseño people, specifically the Pechanga band.
+The Menifee area is the traditional lands of the Luiseño people, specifically the Pechanga band.
 In the 18th century, the area fell under Spanish rule and was ceded by Mexico to the United States in 1848 as a result of the Mexican–American War.

 Farming, which began in the mid-19th century, was concentrated in the Menifee area.
 Mining began in the early 1880s with the discovery of a significant quartz lode by miner Luther Menifee Wilson, from whom Menifee derived its name.
-Wilson discovered a gold-bearing quartz ledge near present day Holland and Murrieta roads in 1883, and filed a claim with the San Diego County Recorder’s office for this new “Menifee” mine.
+Wilson discovered a gold-bearing quartz ledge near present-day Holland and Murrieta roads in 1883, and filed a claim with the San Diego County Recorder's office for this new "Menifee" mine.
 At the time, the area was referred to as the Menifee Valley.

 Early development of the Menifee area began with Sun City in the early 1960s, conceptualized as an active retirement community by Del Webb, a building contractor from Phoenix, Arizona.
 Webb also developed Sun City, Arizona, under the same concept.
 Sun City is located in the northwestern part of Menifee and features a mix of residential and commercial activity.

 The Menifee area later grew during the late 1980s and early 1990s as a master-planned community.
 However, a lack of resources such as industry-oriented occupations and high-density retail and commercial businesses caused many residents to drive to cities such as Temecula or Murrieta to shop, dine, or work.
 In recent years, however, there has been substantial growth in Menifee, attracting many new residents from all areas of Southern California such as San Diego, Orange County and Los Angeles, as well as other parts of the Inland Empire.

 On June 3, 2008, the residents of the communities encompassing the Menifee area voted to incorporate together to form Riverside County's 26th city.
-The new City of Menifee was officially established on October 1, 2008.
+The City of Menifee was officially established on October 1, 2008.